tuarua/Facebook-ANE/README.md

 -------------

-If you wish to use FaceID you will also need to include the following in your app manifest.
+You will also need to include the following in your app manifest.
 Update accordingly.
 ```xml
 <InfoAdditions><![CDATA[
 <key>MinimumOSVersion</key>